/

 Sharing enabling technologies

 The Netherlands is eager to share its innovations to accelerate solving challenges for cleaner waters, by sharing enabling technologies for cleaning wastewater.
-Not least because at present 80percent of wastewater worldwide is released into the environment without adequate treatment.
-In fact, 95 percent of the water we use is thrown away.
-Indian water technology firm Aquarius H2O Dynamics recently applied nanofiltration techniques developed by Dutch company NX filtration to remove dye from wastewater in the textile industry.
-This enables 95 percent of the wastewater to be recycled without intensive pre-treatment.
+Not least because in 2021 it was said that 80percent of wastewater worldwide is released into the environment without adequate treatment.
+In fact, 95 percent of the water we used was thrown away.
+Indian water technology firm Aquarius H2O Dynamics applied nanofiltration techniques developed by Dutch company NX filtration to remove dye from wastewater in the textile industry.
+This enabled 95 percent of the wastewater to be recycled without intensive pre-treatment.

 The Netherlands continues to invest in water technology by connecting business, knowledge and government.
 A great example is Wetsus, supported by 100 companies 23 universities and running 60 projects.
 The Netherlands Wetsus institute hails as a centre of excellence for sustainable water technology.
 Wetsus is part of the WaterCampus located in Leeuwaarden in the North of the Netherlands, where water technology companies are encouraged to collaborate with water technology institutes from all over the world.
 By combining their strengths and sharing knowledge Wetsus makes no attempt to conceal its ambition to become an international hub of water excellence.
 Zero-emissions, mineral recovery, and reducing energy use are at the heart of the institute’s research which includes groundwater technology, smart water grids, resource recovery, advanced wastewater technology and desalination amongst other things.